 A. Prophetic ministry is not just a matter of issuing verbal revelations.
-A prophet is engaging in his ministry all the time, inspiring the people in everything continuously by living a life close to God.
+A navi (prophet) is engaging in his ministry all the time, inspiring the people in everything continuously by living a life close to Elohim (God).
 People are not changed instantaneously by a prophetic edict usually and even when they are there is no guarantee it will be lasting.
 Change, in order to be permanent, must be gradual and continuous.
-That is why we use the word "inspiration" -- meaning "breathing in".
+That is why we use the word 'inspiration' -- meaning 'breathing in'.
 Breathing doesn't take place all in one go -- it's rhythmical.
 We breathe all the time.
-So does the Lord.
-And so must His prophets, breathing life into the situation they have been sent into.
-Both this pervasive as well as verbal revelation are the evidence of God's divine concern for us, His continual work on our behalf.
+So does Yahweh.
+And so must His nevi'im (prophets), breathing life into the situation they have been sent into.
+Both this pervasive as well as verbal revelation are the evidence of Yahweh's divine concern for us, His continual work on our behalf.

-Q. In other words, the Church is to be prophetic itself!
+Q. In other words, the Messianic Community is to be prophetic itself!

-A. Spot on!
-The Church is what the prophet breathes into, giving it life.
+A. Exactly right!
+The Messianic Community (Church) is what the navi (prophet) breathes into, giving it chayim (life).
 It, in its turn, must breathe into the world, giving it life wherever it will receive it.

 Prophecy must be seen, therefore, as a constant element in the biblical idea of revelation, and since (for example, in the latter half of Isaiah) strong emphasis is laid on the fact that prophecy is an indication and example of God's revealing and redeeming activity, then all prophecy and revelation is directed towards all people in all ages, since we are constantly in need of revelation and redemption.

-Now I hasten to add this is not an invitation for every Christian to start issuing prophecy -- that is not the Biblical pattern.
-Each home, each congregation, each Church, should have prophetic inspiration.
+Now I hasten to add this is not an invitation for every believer to start issuing prophecy -- that is not the Biblical pattern.
+Each home, each congregation, each congregation, should have prophetic inspiration.
 And in some cases there is evidence of this.
 It is often weak because this tradition has all but been erased by the institutional churches who had none.

 Q. Do you have ordained prophets in each congregation??

-A. No, no, prophets are not "ordained" in the outward sense -- you can't tell someone: Right, you are called to be a prophet: prophesy!
-Only God can do that.
-A prophet is not the same as a pastor.
+A. No, no, nevi'im (prophets) are not 'ordained' in the outward sense -- you can't tell someone: Right, you are called to be a navi (prophet): prophesy!
+Only Elohim (God) can do that.
+A navi (prophet) is not the same as a pastor.
 Not everyone is a pastor but everyone should be prepared to be called to prophesy.
-There are no institutional prophets in the Christian Church -- they are called out of obscurity, deliver their message over a longer or shorter period of time, and then return to their obscurity.
-Just as you cannot ordain someone to be a tongue-speaker or to have faith, so you cannot ordain a prophet.
+There are no institutional nevi'im (prophets) in the Messianic Community (Christian Church) -- they are called out of obscurity, deliver their message over a longer or shorter period of time, and then return to their obscurity.
+Just as you cannot ordain someone to be a tongue-speaker or to have emunah (faith), so you cannot ordain a navi (prophet).

 A. In that sense, yes, with much responsibility in this area falling on the Pastor as the father of a congregation.
 Your point is an important one.
 Prophecy is not, primarily, about delivering predictions about the future.
-It is the bringing to pass of a constant outflowing of the light of Christ in Christian community through faith, love, prayer and good works.
+It is the bringing to pass of a constant outflowing of the light of Messiah in Messianic/Christian community through emunah (faith), ahavah (love), prayer and charitable deeds.

 Q. How does the Incarnation affect our understanding of revelation?

-A. The Incarnation was the greatest revelation of all, and still is, because it revealed the length, breadth, depth, and height of God's love for us.
-That is what a prophet must reveal first and foremost.
+A. The Incarnation was the greatest revelation of all, and still is, because it revealed the length, breadth, depth, and height of Elohim's (God's) ahavah (love) for us.
+That is what a navi (prophet) must reveal first and foremost.
 And He can only do it through the Incarnation and the Atonement.

-Q. So the Old Testament type of a prophet is inadequate for the New dispensation?
+Q. So the Tanakh or Old Testament type of a navi (prophet) is inadequate for the New dispensation?

 A. Incomplete would be the best description, for that is also the relationship of the Old Covenant to the New.

-A Jewish scholar Dr. Claude Montefiore once set out to see if there was anything new in the teachings of Jesus that no prophet or rabbi in the Old Testament had said before Him.
+A Jewish scholar Dr. Claude Montefiore once set out to see if there was anything new in the teachings of Yah'shua (Jesus) that no navi (prophet) or rabbi in the Tanakh (Old Testament) had said before Him.
 What he discovered is very interesting.
-What distinguished the prophet Jesus from the others was the picture painted in the Old and New Testaments of the divine Shepherd going out into the wilderness to seek the lost sheep.
-In the Old Testament, man is told to return to God.
-In the New, God actually goes out after those who have not sought Him.
+What distinguished the navi (prophet) Yah'shua (Jesus) from the others was the picture painted in the Old and New Testaments of the divine Shepherd going out into the wilderness to seek the lost sheep.
+In the Tanakh (Old Testament), man is told to return to Elohim (God).
+In the New, Elohim (God) actually goes out after those who have not sought Him.

-Yes, the New Covenant prophets must go out like the woman after her coin, Jesus calling Zaccheus, indeed Jesus coming into the very world we live in.
+Yes, the New Covenant nevi'im (prophets) must go out like the woman after her coin, Yah'shua (Jesus) calling Zaccheus, indeed Yah'shua (Jesus) coming into the very world we live in.
 We must go into others' worlds and reach out.

-Remember this: Jesus' journey towards us begins long before ours begins towards Him.
-A New Covenant prophet must constantly remind people of this -- that God in Christ will meet them half-way -- He makes the journey to our home and knocks on our door.
-All we have to do is to get up and open it and invite him in.
+Remember this: Yah'shua's (Jesus') journey towards us begins long before ours begins towards Him.
+A New Covenant navi (prophet) must constantly remind people of this - that Elohim (God) in Messiah (Christ) will meet them half-way - He makes the journey to our home and knocks on our door.
+All we have to do is to get up and open it and invite Him in.

 Q. You are painting a very broad picture of revelation.
 How can the ordinary Christian perceive it?
 This would seem to be the critical question.
 Is it in the Bible?
 In life?
-In the teachings if Jesus?
+In the teachings if Yah'shua (Jesus)?

 A. Revelation is in none of these things...you're surprised!
-Revelation is in our perception of God at work in these things.
+Revelation is in our perception of Elohim (God) at work in these things.
 To one person the Bible is dead, to another alive.
-To one person Jesus is but a man, to another He is God Incarnate.
-Some people live their lives without ever meeting God at all.
+To one person Yah'shua (Jesus) is but a man, to another He is Elohim (God) Incarnate.
+Some people live their lives without ever meeting Elohim (God) at all.

 Revelation comes not in deeds or facts but in UNDERSTANDING.
-Two people can look at a flower and only one see God.
+Two people can look at a flower and only one see Elohim (God).
 The one who sees understands.
 He has another perception.
-Here, too, God takes the initiative, because He chooses to reveal Himself.
+Here, too, Elohim (God) takes the initiative, because He chooses to reveal Himself.

 Q. This is difficult to follow...

-The evidence of God's love and power is all around us but not all see it.
+The evidence of Elohim's (God's) ahavah (love) and power is all around us but not all see it.
 Why not?
 Because the ability to understand the evidence is reserved for men and women of good will.
 If we don't want to see, we won't.
-Only when we will it, for righteousness' sake, will our spiritual eyes be open and God breathe in us.
-To understand we must possess the Spirit of God.
-To one who has the Spirit the answers are obvious, but to the one who has not, nothing is perceived.
+Only when we will it, for righteousness' sake, will our spiritual eyes be open and Elohim (God) breathe in us.
+To understand we must possess the Ruach Elohim (Spirit of God).
+To one who has the Ruach (Spirit) the answers are obvious, but to the one who has not, nothing is perceived.

-Q. I can think of many Christians who fit that last category...
+Q. I can think of many Christians and Messianics who fit that last category...

 A. Alas, yes.
-They are Christian in name only because they lack good will.
+They are Christian/Messianic in name only because they lack good will.
 They don't want to see.
-They create a Gospel in the image of their own expectations instead of God's reality.
+They create a Besorah (Gospel) in the image of their own expectations instead of Elohim's (God's) reality.
 They will for ever be blind.
 They lack revelation.
 No prophecy will penetrate them.
 No miracle will convert them.
 They are spiritually dead.

 Q. Do you think that the degree of revelation we are able to receive is proportional to our spiritual growth?

 A. Undoubtedly.
-There are people who have been in the New Covenant Church since its foundation and who have grown tremendously.
-They understand things that are gibberish to new members and to other Christians.
-They receive more light and truth because they have been through the fires of affliction and have had their inner spiritual vessels burned deep and wide.
+There are people who have been in NCAY since its foundation and who have grown tremendously.
+They understand things that are gibberish to new members and to other believers.
+They receive more light and emet (truth) because they have been through the fires of affliction and have had their inner spiritual vessels burned deep and wide.
 And so it will always be.

 Q. Is revelation related to a particular facet of man (i.e. to his mind or heart) or to his whole life...his whole personality?

-A. Jesus saves us and reconciles us to God in order that he may reveal God to us; He reveals God to us as fully as we can now understand Him, so that we can be saved and reconciled in preparation for a greater revelation.
+A. Yah'shua (Jesus) saves us and reconciles us to Yahweh in order that he may reveal Yahweh to us; He reveals Yahweh to us as fully as we can now understand Him, so that we can be saved and reconciled in preparation for a greater revelation.
 Salvation is happening all the time.
 If we claim to have been saved once, and nothing more is happening, then the truth is that we are no longer being saved.
 We have stopped dead.
-This is the great error of Protestantism .. "once saved, always saved."
-Yes, we may be saved from certain things but the more we learn about our fallen natures, the more we have to repent of, call upon the redeeming blood of Christ, and find pardon.
+This is the great error of Protestantism .. 'once saved, always saved'.
+Yes, we may be saved from certain things but the more we learn about our fallen natures, the more we have to repent of, call upon the redeeming blood of Messiah, and find pardon.
 It goes on continuously until we have attained perfection.
-Though God may declare us perfect and righteous because of what Christ has done for us on the cross -- so that we can approach Him and be cleansed of guilt -- this does not alter the reality of our sinful nature and the need to be made whole.
+Though Elohim (God) may declare us perfect and righteous because of what Messiah has done for us on the cross - so that we can approach Him and be cleansed of guilt - this does not alter the reality of our sinful nature and the need to be made whole.
 The two must not be confused.

 Revelation is therefore adapted to our capacity and experience by virtue of our natures.

-Q. So that's why so many people are baffled by the New Covenant revelations...so many have told me that if only they had had them explained they would not have been confused...
+Q. So that's why so many people are baffled by the Messianic Evangelical revelations...so many have told me that if only they had had them explained they would not have been confused...

-A. Jesus' sayings confused those who lacked the Spirit -- people really though He wanted them to eat Him, they thought He was going to knock down the Jerusalem Temple and then rebuild it single-handed in three days.
-God always speaks in such a way as to conceal the deeper mysteries from the carnal and unenlightened.
-He even goes so far as to say that He deliberately hides the truth so that people can't repent and be saved!
+A. Yah'shua's (Jesus') sayings confused those who lacked the Ruach (Spirit) - people really though He wanted them to eat Him, they thought He was going to knock down the Jerusalem Temple and then rebuild it single-handedly in three days.
+Elohim (God) always speaks in such a way as to conceal the deeper mysteries from the carnal and unenlightened.
+He even goes so far as to say in one place that He deliberately hides the emet (truth) so that people can't repent and be saved!
 You work that one out...!

-Now remember this key: Our first perceptions of truth are modified by experience.
+Now remember this key: Our first perceptions of emet (truth) are modified by experience.
 I have said this many times but people soon forget it.
-God must adapt Himself to our capacity to understand, which means that He must sometimes simplify or simply restate the same truth in many different ways and by means of prophetic pictures.
+Elohim (God) must adapt Himself to our capacity to understand, which means that He must sometimes simplify or simply restate the same emet (truth) in many different ways and by means of prophetic pictures.
 Pictures are easier to understand than words.